StarGate01/paraview-dev/README.md

 - Data may be specified to be interpreted as VTK ordered, or row ordered.
 - DOF positions may be specified once for all cells int the attribute.
 - Multiple attributes on one cell are supported
+- Remove zero-padding on vectors, thus enabling 2D vectors and preventing inconsistencies in spatial collections.

 Notable new limitations are: